bparanj/coding-skill/_posts/2019-07-18-a-guide-to-practicing-leetcode-problems.md

 ### Recursion / Backtracking

-At some point you will naturally think of solutions in a recursive manner (if backtracking could be a possible approach used).
-Problems that use backtracking often say: "generate all", "compute every".
+At some point you will naturally think of solutions in a recursive manner (if backtracking could be a possible approach to use).
+Problems that use [backtracking]({% post_url 2019-04-25-backtracking %}) often say: "generate all", "compute every".
 This indicates an expression of exhaustively expressing all the possibilities of a decision space.
-Recursion is beautiful for this type of problem.
+[Recursion]({% post_url 2019-03-28-recursion-basics %}) is beautiful for this type of problem.

 ### Graph